 If employees have a need to access college facilities (buildings and/or offices) during hours when the buildings are closed, and police/ security personnel are on duty, they must check in with the Police Department when they arrive and when they depart for safety purposes.
-If they need to access their offices or work during a time when Police/ security staffing is not on site, it is their responsibility to ensure that someone in their household knows that they are here and that they have departed safely.
+If they need to access their offices or work during a time when Police/ security staffing is not on site, it is the employee's responsibility to notify their supervisor and that someone in their household knows that they are here and that they have departed safely.
 This protocol is for the safety and protection of all employees and should be followed vigorously each time they enter and exit campus during times that the campus is closed.

 Students or the general public that must gain access to college facilities outside of the hours below, must contact WCCPD at (276) 223-4713 or (276) 613-0131 and present a valid reason for entry.
-The individuals will be escorted by a member of the Police Department when allowed into one of the college facilities in this case.
+The individuals will be escorted by a member of the Police Department when allowed into one of the college facilities in this case then deep cleaned by the sanitation contractor.